-DOE also relies on the technical reliability studies submitted in conjunction with an application for a DOE-issued Presidential permit8 to construct a new international transmission line.
-As DOE has previously reviewed technical reliability studies submitted with Presidential permit applications, DOE does not need to perform additional impact assessments here, provided the maximum rate of transmission for all exports through a border system does not exceed the authorized limit of the system (subparagraph (A)(2) of this Order).
-In its renewal application, the Applicant committed to complying with all reliability limits on border facilities.
-App. at 6-7.
+DOE also relies on the technical reliability studies submitted in conjunction with an application for a DOE-issued Presidential permit6 to construct a new international transmission line.
+As DOE has previously reviewed technical reliability studies submitted with Presidential permit applications, 7 DOE does not need to perform additional impact assessments here, provided the maximum rate of transmission for all exports through a border system does not exceed the authorized limit of the system (subparagraph (A)(2) of this Order).
+In its application, PGE committed to complying with all reliability limits on border facilities.
+App. at 5 and 6.
 The second part of the reliability inquiry is therefore satisfied by DOE regulatory oversight in addition to NERC's reliability enforcement.